Everest Base Camp Elevation

 Tengboche Monastery is the largest monastery of this region.
 You can talk to the monks and the nuns to know more about the significance and influence of the Tibetan Buddhist culture and tradition.
 If you make a trip around this region between mid-October and mid-November, you can be a part of Mani Rimdu Festival.

-Mani Rimdu Festival is the most colourful festival of the Sherpa community people residing here.
+Mani Rimdu Festival is the most colorful festival of the Sherpa community people residing here.
 This festival is celebrated in the premises of Tengboche Monastery for 19 days.
 The last three days of this festival are dedicated to the national festivals as well.
 And Pangboche Monastery is the oldest monastery in the entire Solukhumbu region.

 Human Settlement and Everest base camp Elevation